Note on Klein-Nishina effect in strong-field QED: the case of nonlinear Compton scattering: Discussion of dependencies and regimes

 We prefer to consider the differential probability in the invariant Ritus variable $u$ instead of using the scattering angle or frequency $\omega'$ of the emitted photon.
-For the mapping, $u \mapsto \omega'$, cf.\ the discussion in \cite{Acosta:2021iyu}.
+For the mapping, $u \mapsto \omega'$, cf.\ the discussion in \cite{Acosta:2021iyu} and Appendix \ref{app.C}.

 When turning from the monochromatic external field to plane-wave \underline{pulses}, the differential spectra become smoothed out, as quantified in \cite{Kampfer:2020cbx}, i.e.\ the harmonic structures are less significant.
 In momentum balance equations, the electron IPA quasi-momenta are replaced by momenta, as occurring in CCF and KN, of course.